 Estimate impulse-response and frequency-response models first to gain insight into the system dynamics and assess whether a linear model is sufficient.
+For more information, see Correlation Models and Frequency-Response Models.
 Then, estimate parametric models in the following order:

 ARMAX and BJ polynomial models provide more complex structures and require iterative estimation.
 Try several model orders and keep the model orders as low as possible.

 In the System Identification app.
 Select to estimate the BJ and ARMAX polynomial models.